Uman Resource Associates has a record of accomplishment in helping senior executives and mid-level managers.

 We teach additional skills to optimize business performance and organization effectiveness.
 Clients learn to navigate leadership, relationship, and communications challenges.

-With expertise on gender issues and their impact on relationships and performance, Kari’s passion is helping newly promoted women make the transition to their new position with increased confidence, presence, and the political savvy to achieve results.
+With expertise on gender issues and their impact on relationships and performance, Kari Uman’s passion is helping newly promoted women make the transition to their new position with increased confidence, presence, and the political savvy to achieve results.
 Women often face specific barriers created by unconscious bias in the workplace, and Kari is dedicated to helping female leaders navigate these conditions.

 To accomplish this, Kari helps women leaders: